 Injured in a Construction Site Accident in Midtown Atlanta?
 Contact Bailey, Javins & Carter, L.C. for Assistance

-If you or someone close to you got hurt while working on the Winship Cancer Institute project or any other construction project in Fulton County, Bailey, Javins & Carter, L.C. is here to help.
+If you or someone close to you got hurt while working on the Winship Cancer Institute project or any other construction project in Fulton County, call the construction accident attorneys at Bailey, Javins & Carter, L.C.
+We’re here to help.
 We have over four decades of experience standing up for working people, and we have a successful track record with even the most complex workplace injury cases.

 We will provide a free consultation to thoroughly assess your case and explore all potential legal avenues toward recovering maximum compensation.
 And if we do end up representing you, you will not have to pay us attorney fees unless we win your case.
 To get started, message us online or call our Atlanta office today at 678-981-5370 to speak with a member of our legal team.
 We look forward to serving you!